VpnInit AppleScript: Override and Restore Default VPN-Routes on OS X

 Make OS X run custom actions upon DVD insert

-Posted by: gdelmatto : Category: OS X, Operating Systems, Programming, Scripting
+Posted by: gdelmatto : Category: Operating Systems, OS X, Programming, Scripting

 I’m currently ripping my complete DVD collection off to MKV (Matroska) format, so I can stream them across my home network.